British Grand Prix: Silverstone and Brands Hatch (1963–1986)

-Silverstone's evolution (1987–present)
+Silverstone 1987–2017

 In 1987 Silverstone was modified; the Woodcote chicane was no longer used and a new left-right chicane was built on the Farm Straight just before Woodcote.
 Silverstone's layout, like Brands Hatch, had changed little since 1949.
 The circuit was still fast, and it saw Mansell charge after Piquet (who had decided to run the whole race on one set of tyres) and the British driver broke the lap record 11 times, caught and passed Piquet and took victory; the Silverstone crowd broke ranks and ran onto the circuit after the race was over; this was to start a number of dramatic events surrounding Mansell for the next 5 years.
 1988 saw Senna win a rain-soaked event, and Mansell finished 2nd after driving very hard and passing many cars to attempt to catch Senna; this was one of Mansell's two race finishes that season.
 1989 saw Prost win in a McLaren after his teammate Senna went off at Becketts; Mansell finished 2nd again driving for Ferrari; and sometime after the event, it was decided that Silverstone, was to be heavily modified, and the project would be completed for 1991.
 In the 1990 Grand Prix, Mansell drove hard and led a lot of the race; but gearbox problems eventually forced him to retire, where he threw his gloves into the crowd and announced that he was going to retire, a decision that he would later take back.
 The circuit was now more technical, 15 per cent slower and every corner on the circuit except Copse was different.
 It also included an infield section right before the pits.
 After 1992, Mansell had retired from F1, and 1993 saw new Williams driver Damon Hill lead much of the race until his engine blew up, and Hill's French teammate Alain Prost took his 50th career Grand Prix win.

 After Roland Ratzenberger and Ayrton Senna were killed in Imola in 1994, a chicane was installed at the flat-out Abbey corner 6 weeks before the event was due to take place and Stowe corner was slowed considerably.
 Hill won the event, something his double world champion father Graham never did.
 1995 saw another British driver, Johnny Herbert, take victory in his Benetton.
 1996 saw further changes to the circuit, where Stowe was more or less restored to its 1991 design, and the 1999 event saw double world champion Michael Schumacher crash heavily at Stowe; he broke his leg, missed many races and this put him out of championship contention.
 There were attempts to bring the British GP back to Brands Hatch for 2002, but this never materialised.